The Best Vests for Travel

 A zippered chest pocket is a great place to keep your cash or passport because who on Earth is going to try to pick pocket your chest pocket?
 They’d have to stare you right in the eye while doing it!
 The whole point of theft proof clothing is that it makes it juuuuuust a little bit harder to steal from you than the average tourist.
 And a travel vest is perfect for that.

 The array of pockets lets you keep everything in its place (that you can check with a quick pat), but it also keeps your valuables out of the most likely places a pickpocket will look—namely your back pocket and any zipper they can reach on your backpack.
 Keep your stuff safe by keeping it actually on you, even when you’re asleep on that crosstown bus.

 Ever wonder why professional photographers usually look they just got back from an African safari?
 I mean, I guess some of them probably did, but you know what I’m saying.
 It’s because photographers have embraced the incredible power of the travel vest.

 A vest is the best way to keep tons of (delicate) stuff close to hand and organized without adding a lot of bulk to your back.
 With a vest, you don’t need to take your bag on and off to access anything, which is a huge plus for travel and action photographers.
 If you want to change lenses, you can do it in seconds.
 Need to change batteries?
 No problem.
 Want to eat a power bar while your time lapse runs?
 Reach into Mr. Chest Pocket there.

 Vests are great for hands free usage, including photographers and videographers that like to switch things up and shoot on the go.

 Hopefully you’re convinced of the merits of the travel vest.
-Here are some of the best travel vests for men and women looking to take their travel wardrobe up a notch.
+Here are some of the best travel vests for men and

 The Best Travel Vests for Men